-As Andres Lerner has argued, if you wanted to start a travel business, the data from Kayak or Priceline would be far more relevant.
-Or if you wanted to start a ride-sharing business, data from cab companies would be more useful than the broad, market-cross-cutting profiles Google and Facebook have.
-Consider companies like Uber, Lyft and Sidecar that had no customer data when they began to challenge established cab companies that did possess such data.
+Sidecar that had no customer data when they began to challenge established cab companies that did possess such data.
 If data were really so significant, they could never have competed successfully.
 But Uber, Lyft and Sidecar have been able to effectively compete because they built products that users wanted to use-they came up with an idea for a better mousetrap.
-The data they have accrued came after they innovated, entered the market and mounted their successful challenges-not before.60
+The data they have accrued came after they innovated, entered the market and mounted their successful challenges-not before.69

 The bottom line is that data is not the be-all and end-all that many in competition circles make it out to be.
-While data may often confer marginal benefits, there is little sense these are ultimately decisive.61 As a result, incumbent platforms' access to vast numbers of users and data in their primary markets might only marginally affect their AI competitiveness.
+While data often may confer marginal benefits, there is little sense that these benefits are ultimately decisive.
+70 As a result, incumbent platforms' access to vast numbers of users and troves of data in their primary markets might only marginally affect their competitiveness in AI markets.